This newsletter in English 31 October 2007

 European works councils in Ireland

-After calculations of the European trade union institute only six of 50 enterprises from the Republic of Ireland had founded an EWC in the year 2006, among these in 1996 the packing group Smurfit (see report in the EWC New 2/2006) and the state airline company Aer Lingus.
-Guiness was also one of the EWC sappers, though the Irish tradition brewery (see photo) was bought in 1997 by the worldwide biggest spirits manufacturer Diageo from London.
-Delegates from Ireland are represented in every third EWC (in 298 of 816) today.
+According to calculations by the European Trade Union Institute only six of 50 companies from the Republic of Ireland had founded an EWC in 2006, including in 1996 the packing group Smurfit and the national airline Aer Lingus.
+Even Guiness was one of the EWC pioneers, although the Irish traditional brewery (see photo) was bought in 1997 by the worlds' largest spirits manufacturer Diageo from London.
+Delegates from Ireland are now represented in every third EWC (in 298 of 816).

-Since works councils were / are not existing in Ireland as well as in many other Anglo-Saxon countries the shop stewards play a decisive role in the companies.
-However they have to be recognised at first by the employer in a collective agreement ("recognition agreement") as a negotiating party.
-Despite the high organisation degree there are enterprises in Ireland which refuse this such as the airline company Ryanair.
-Since 1998 legal disputes took place here over and over again.
+Since there is no tradition of works councils in Ireland as in many other Anglo-Saxon countries, trade union shop stewards play a crucial role in the companies.
+However they must first be recognized by the employer in a collective agreement ("recognition agreement") as a negotiating partner.
+Despite the high membership rate in Ireland there are companies that deny this including the airline, Ryanair.
+Since 1998 there were always legal disputes.

-The recognition of a trade union plays a central role also in the British system.
-A directional agreement was concluded for the regional branch offices of the mobile telephone provider Vodafone on October 11th, 2007.
-The management agreed to recognize a trade union (in this case the communication trade union Connect) and to install an employee representation for the first time in the company history.
-The new agreement only applies to about 500 of the altogether 11,600 British employees, though.
-Furthermore the remaining staff must do without collective protection.
+The recognition of a union plays a central role also in the British system.
+On 11th October 2007 a landmark agreement was concluded for the regional offices of the mobile phone company Vodafone.
+For the first time ever in company history, management agreed to recognize a union (in this case, the communication workers' union Connect) and to install an employee representation.
+The new agreement applies only to approximately 500 of the total 11,600 British employees.
+The remaining staff must continue to work without collective protection.

-The step was not carried out voluntarily, because only after intervention of the independent Central Arbitration Committee the management agreed to sign the agreement.
-In a comparable case a London industrial tribunal had sentenced the newspaper publishing house Macmillan to a fine in July 2007 (see report in the EWC News 2/2007).
+The move was not voluntary.
+Only after intervention of the independent Central Arbitration Committee, management was willing to sign the agreement.
+In a similar case a London industrial tribunal ordered the newspaper publisher Macmillan in July 2007 to pay a fine (see report in EWC News 2/2007).

-The situation at the food manufacturer Kettle Chips is more difficult.
-There the management engaged "union busters" from the USA in September 2007 (they describe themselves more kindly as "Labour relation consultants") to stop the legal procedure for the erection of an employee representation.
-The 340 employees in the production centre Norwich should be stopped from joining the trade union Unite.
-The conflict had arisen at the payment of overtime and led to a media campaign and a consumer boycott against the enterprise.
+The situation is more difficult at the food manufacturer Kettle Chips.
+In September 2007 the management hired "union busters" from the USA (they call themselves more kindly as "Labour relation consultants") to stop the legal procedure for the establishment of worker representation.
+The 340 employees at the Norwich plant should be discouraged from joining the trade union Unite.
+The conflict arose in the payment of overtime and led to a media campaign and a consumer boycott against the company.

-At the end the advisers from Malibu (California) could nevertheless score a success.
-A large part of the staff - about 40% are immigrants from Eastern Europe - were intimidated so much that they voted against the trade union in a ballot.
-The British Trades Unions Congress TUC has announced now to train trade union secretaries especially to hunt the hunters in future ("to bust the busters").
-The governing Labour Party sees a violation of the British labour law in the behaviour of the factory management.
-There also should be a violation of EU norms.
+In the end the consultants from Malibu (California) could nevertheless achieve a success.
+Much of the workforce - about 40% are immigrants from Eastern Europe - were so intimidated that they voted in a ballot against the union.
+The British Trades Unions Congress (TUC) has now announced to train trade union officers specifically to hunt the hunters in the future ("to bust the busters").
+The ruling Labour Party sees in the behaviour of the plant management a breach of UK employment law.
+A breach of EU standards should also be given.

-Previous focuses on countries in EWC News (mostly in German language):
+Previous country focuses in EWC News: (mostly in German)

 9. EWC and authoritarian corporate culture